Backhalder History, Family Crest & Coats of Arms

 Another 47 words (3 lines of text) are included under the topic Early Backhalder Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Backhalder family to Ireland
+Migration of the Backhalder family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become powerful new nations.
 Among early immigrants of the Backhalder surname to cross the Atlantic and come to North America were: Joseph Bachelor, who arrived in New England in 1637 and Thomas Bachellor who arrived in Virginia 1663.